$500 Loan With Bad Credit: 6 Best Options Ranked by APR

 What happens if I can't repay a $500 loan?

 For cash advance apps: they'll retry your bank account on payday, which could cause overdraft fees.
-For personal loans/PALs: the lender may charge late fees, report to credit bureaus after 30 days, and eventually send to collections.
+For personal loans/PALs: the lender may charge late fees, report to credit bureaus after the current published timeframe, and eventually send to collections.
 Always contact the lender before your due date to discuss hardship options.

 ⚖️ Responsible Lending Disclosure